menu

 Index is a decidedly white-collar town, with fully 94.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Index is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Index who work in management occupations (30.77%), sales jobs (26.92%), and office and administrative support (9.62%).

-Telecommuters are a relatively large percentage of the workforce: 13.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Index telecommute to their jobs.
+Overall, about 13.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle